 “I can see you’re a rather gifted metallon adept, son… you think you could ward off any potential blight to this ship?”

 Vespar’s eyebrow had risen.
-He was more discerning that the scientist had assessed.
+The grizzled sailor was more discerning that he had assessed.
 “As you wish, Captain.”

 And that had been that.